 ~Support a local shop by buying something~

 All this will complete your trip of Muggia and of Italy.

-Muggia left me mesmerized because it was so different from the rest of the towns. subtle yet effortless!
+Muggia left me mesmerized because it was so different from the rest of the towns.

-Despite staying in Trieste (very close to Muggia) which was equally charming and beautiful, if not as peaceful, I had an inkling to book a night in Muggia that day.
+Despite staying in Trieste (very close to Muggia) which was equally charming and beautiful, I had an inkling to book a night in Muggia that day.
 Sadly due to lack of time, I could only make it a short day trip.

 But I will go again someday to stroll through its tranquil seaside.
 Muggia had that kind of effect on me.

 If you happen to be in Muggia in March, don’t forget to attend its annual carnival.